 Exceedingly simple in concept and execution, arrabbiata sauce is tomato sauce with the distinction of being spicy enough to earn its "angry" moniker.
 Here's how to make it, from start to finish.

-- As much crushed red pepper as you dare (see note)
+As much crushed red pepper as you dare (see notes)